-If you’ve decided, this year, to start working out, you might have noticed a strange phenomenon: You’ll leave the gym feeling fine, and then two days later wake up sore.
-This weird time-lag appears unique to exercise, and is, when you think about it, kind of inexplicable – like stubbing your toe, feeling nothing, and then two days later suddenly yelping in pain.
+If you’ve decided it’s a good time to start working out, you might have noticed a strange phenomenon: You’ll leave the gym feeling fine, and then two days later wake up sore.
+This weird time-lag appears unique to exercise, and is, when you think about it, kind of inexplicable — like stubbing your toe, feeling nothing, and then two days later suddenly yelping in pain.

-For this week’s Giz Asks, we enlisted physiologists, molecular biologists and exercise scientists to help us figure out why workouts hurt two days after the fact — and it seems it’s just as inexplicable to them.
+To answer this question, we enlisted physiologists, molecular biologists and exercise scientists to help us figure out why workouts hurt two days after the fact — and it seems it’s just as inexplicable to them.
 As it turns out, there’s a whole burgeoning world of research devoted to figuring this thing out.
 And while scientists still haven’t pinpointed exactly what causes it, there are some compelling theories out there.

 Elaine Choung-Hee Lee

 Assistant Professor, Molecular Biology and Applied Genetics, University of Connecticut

 Post-workout soreness usually peaks 24-48 hours after what we would consider muscle-damaging exercise.
 This delayed pain is termed delayed onset muscle soreness (DOMS) and occurs because once muscle is damaged during exercise, the repair process takes time to proceed.

 When muscle tissue is damaged, not only do resident tissue cells assist in repair and removal of damaged proteins, but also cells of the immune system localise to the damage site to facilitate tissue repair and recovery.
 A degree of local tissue inflammation occurs at the site as a result, while tissue cells, immune cells, repair and proteins, and other factors that stimulate repair all migrate to the site of damage.